GianfrancoPiazzolla/Charge-Master/README.md

 - **🏷️ Each record stores:**
   - 📅 Date of the refueling/charging session
   - 📏 Distance traveled since the last session (in Km)
-  - 🔋 / ⛽ Energy or fuel quantity (kWh or Liters, switchable globally)
+  - 🔋 / ⛽ Energy or fuel quantity (kWh or Liters, per the active vehicle's unit)
   - 💶 Unit price (€ per kWh or € per Liter)
   - 💰 Total cost (auto-computed in real time)
   - 📊 Cost per Km (auto-computed in real time)